The Rocks, New South Wales: History

 By 1973 the union had imposed the ban, and after discussions with the Sydney Cove Redevelopment Authority, a 'People's Plan' was developed.
 By October 1973, it appeared that the redevelopment would proceed as originally planned, using non-union labour.
 For two weeks, demonstrations by local residents and unionists followed, with numerous arrests being made.
 Liberal Premier Robert Askin was in the midst of an election campaign, and used the protests as a means of conveying his law and order message to voters.
 However, the green ban stayed in place until 1975 when the state union leadership was overthrown and was ultimately successful, as can be seen in the buildings that survive today.
 Instead of demolishing The Rocks, renovations transformed the area into a commercial and tourist precinct.

-Today the Rocks is a partly gentrified area, but still contains a significant proportion of Housing Commission properties, and there is still a significant problem of urban poverty and street crime in this district.
+Today the Rocks is a partly gentrified area, but still contains a significant proportion of Housing Commission properties.
 As housing stock becomes dilapidated, government policy is to sell the now extremely valuable public housing units to private owners, in the expectation that they will restore the properties.
 The Sirius Building and the associated "Save Our Sirius" protest group was formed to protest relocation of its residents.